A new practical framework for the stability analysis of perturbed saddle-point problems and applications: Abstract

 \section{Abstract}

-This paper provides a new abstract stability result for perturbed saddle-point problems which is based on a proper norm {fitting}.
-We derive the stability condition according to Babu\v{s}ka's theory from a small inf-sup condition, similar to the famous Ladyzhenskaya-Babu\v{s}ka-Brezzi (LBB) condition, and the other standard assumptions in Brezzi's theory under the resulting combined norm.
-The proposed framework allows to split the norms into proper seminorms and not only results in simpler (shorter) proofs of many stability results but also guides the construction of parameter robust norm-equivalent preconditioners.
-These benefits are demonstrated with several examples arising from different formulations of Biot's model of consolidation.
+In this paper we prove a new abstract stability result for perturbed saddle-point problems based on a norm fitting technique.
+We derive the stability condition according to Babu\v{s}ka's theory from a small inf-sup condition, similar to the famous Ladyzhenskaya-Babu\v{s}ka-Brezzi (LBB) condition, and the other standard assumptions in Brezzi's theory, in a combined abstract norm.
+The construction suggests to form the latter from individual {\it fitted} norms that are composed from proper seminorms.

+This abstract framework not only allows for simpler (shorter) proofs of many stability results but also guides the design of parameter-robust norm-equivalent preconditioners.
+These benefits are demonstrated on mixed variational formulations of generalized Poisson, Stokes, vector Laplace and Biot's equations.